Distributor Legal Center

 a) Hosting by Choco

-b) Hosting by the Supplier or a third-party provider
+b) Hosting by the Distributor or a third-party provider

 3. Choco App for an ERP system (Connector)